coi-dev/ox-coi/tools/deploy.releaseNotesHockeyDev.md

 ## About this app

-This is the development version of OX Coi.
+This is the development version of OX COI Messenger.
 It is build and deployed to HockeyApp on each commit to the `develop` branch on gitlab.open-xchange.com.

 **It is a development version which might break or